-As Senior Vice President of Treasury and Financial Services at the Federal Reserve Bank of Boston, Jim Cunha leads the Bank's work on behalf the Bank's cash operation, wholesale payments, mobile and digital payments.
+As Senior Vice President of Treasury and Financial Services at the Federal Reserve Bank of Boston, Jim Cunha leads the Bank's work on behalf of its cash operation, wholesale payments, and mobile and digital payments.

-Cunha is spearheading the Boston Fed's efforts to study, explore, and engage with distributed ledger technology to determine applicability, potential benefits, and risks for internal and external uses.
-He is focused on the evolution of the technology and its potential impact on the financial services sector.
+Cunha is spearheading the Boston Fed’s efforts to study, explore, and engage with distributed ledger technology, or blockchain, to determine applicability, potential benefits, and risks for internal and external uses.
+He is specifically focused on the evolution of the technology and its potential impact on the financial services sector.

 Federal Reserve Bank of Boston 1984 – Present

 Senior staff position in IT Audit and technical support.
-Officer level positions responsible for technical support, computer operations, retail payments (Automated Clearing House (ACH)), Y2K planning/execution, technology strategy, wholesale payments, cash operations, various payment related businesses for the U.S. Department of the Treasury (from pilot to full implementation).
+Officer-level positions responsible for technical support, computer operations, retail payments (Automated Clearing House), Y2K planning/execution, technology strategy, wholesale payments, cash operations, various payment-related businesses for the U.S. Department of the Treasury (from pilot to full implementation).